vinlin24/status-logger/README.md

 ## Description

 It's become a habit of mine to update my Discord custom status with something witty or silly for the day.
-When it expires, I write something new, usually whatever happened to be on my mind at that time.
+When it expires at midnight, I write something new, usually whatever happened to be on my mind at that time.
 I figured it would be nice to record these custom statuses in some kind of history log so I can look back on what my mind was up to on a certain day.

 ## Implementation